 8: Shoot when your audience is loose

-The best time to conduct a “man on the street” interview is when the person is in a good mood, loosened up, and ideally has had a few drinks in them.
+The best time to conduct a “man on the street” interview is when the audience is in a good mood, loosened up, and ideally has had a few drinks in them.
 In general, parties, mixers, and trade show floors at the end of the day when they’re serving drinks are ideal times to shoot a “man on the street” video.
-Here are two videos that were shot in a nightclub:
+Here are two videos that were shot in a nightclub.

 Alternatively, another good time to get your audience is when they’re tired and bored.
-For example, when we do the “What’s Your Password” video at RSA we wait until the last day of the trade show floor when the audience is really beaten up from sheer exhaustion.
+For example, when we do the “What’s your password” video at RSA we wait until the last day of the trade show floor when the audience is really beaten up from sheer exhaustion.
 With their defenses are down we shock them by asking them for their password.
-Here’s the second “What’s Your Password” video.
+Here’s the second “What’s your password” video.

 9: Make sense of scattered “man on the street” responses